 Scrum is a popular methodology used by many startups that can be broken down into 4 major components:

 Sprint Planning: The product manager will generally maintain a product backlog, which is a prioritized list of items for your team to work on.
-Near the end of the current sprint, a PM would start working with their team to plan for the following sprint.
+At the end of the current sprint, a PM would start working with their team to plan for the following sprint.
 The PM would pull out sprint candidates (items that the team should consider working on for the next sprint) from the product backlog and spend some time working with appropriate team members to cost how long each candidate might take to implement.
 This way, during the sprint planning meeting, the team can focus on discussing priorities of each item and how many candidates the team realistically thinks they can complete in the following sprint.
 Once these sprint candidates have been discussed and finalized, they are moved into the sprint backlog to be allocated to individual team members to work on.

-Sprint: Each company may have varying sprint time periods although a common sprint cycle is 2 weeks (where a product release / new update gets shipped live to users at the end of the sprint cycle).
+Sprint: Each may have varying sprint time periods although a common sprint cycle is 2 weeks (where a product release / new update gets shipped live to users at the end of the sprint cycle).
 In the actual sprint, team members will be assigned sprint candidates to work on and whatever doesn't get completed in time for release will be considered "slipped" and get re-prioritized for a future sprint or perhaps de-prioritized.

 Stand-up Meetings: Stand-up meetings usually happen daily (again, this varies by team) and are a way for the team to check-in with each other.
 The scrum owner, or the PM, will ask everyone what they did yesterday, what they are doing today, and what roadblocks there are.
 This lets everyone stay abreast of what's going on with everyone's work, hold people accountable for getting work done, and offer help to anyone who is stuck.